Churches provide solace in tornado-ravaged Mississippi Delta

 ROLLING FORK, Miss.
 (AP) — As a deadly tornado tore through the lower Mississippi Delta, the Rev. Mary Stewart clung to a door in the hallway of her Rolling Fork home, shielding herself from the branches and chunks of debris that came flying through her shattered windows.

 Friday’s storm flattened entire town blocks, but the Rolling Fork Methodist Church withstood the high winds.
-And so the first Sunday after the twister would commence just like any other Sunday — with congregants reaffirming their faith and finding solace together.
+And so the first Sunday after the twister commenced just like any other Sunday — with congregants reaffirming their faith and finding solace together.

 “We are a very religious community,” said Laura Allmon, a fourth-generation congregant.
 “It just means a lot for us to be able to get together and pray and be thankful for what we have.”

-At least 26 people were killed and dozens of others were injured late Friday in Mississippi as the storm ripped through one of the poorest regions in the country, leaving a swath of destruction in its wake.
+At least 25 people were killed and dozens were injured late Friday in Mississippi as the storm ripped through one of the poorest regions in the country, carving out a swath of destruction.
+Elsewhere, a man was killed in neighboring Alabama after his trailer home flipped over several times.

-With their homes unlivable, many Rolling Fork residents flocked Sunday to the network of churches dotting their rural Southern town of about 2,000, where agriculture and faith shape local life.
+Their homes rendered unlivable, many Rolling Fork residents flocked Sunday to the network of churches dotting the landscape.
+It is a close-knit farming community bound by intergenerational ties of family and faith that form the social fabric of this rural Southern town of about 2,000.

+Wayne Williams, 55, teaches construction skills at a vocational center.
+He was working with others Sunday to clean up some relatively minor damage at the building.
+Across the street, a large metal building that had been a community center was ripped apart by the tornado.

+“It’s going to be a long road to recovery, to rebuild and get over all the devastation,” Williams said of his community.
+“With God in the mix, we will recover.”

 Founded nearly 135 years ago, the Rolling Fork Methodist Church has long been a source of support and resilience in hard times, its members said.